SampleEnvironment/SECoP/protocol/specification/modules.rst

 Error report
 ------------

-An error report is used in a :ref:ref::`error-reply` indicating that the requested action could not be performed as request or that other problems occurred.
+An error report is used in an :ref:`error-reply` indicating that the requested action could not be performed as request or that other problems occurred.
 The error report is a JSON-array containing the name of one of the :ref:`Error classes <error-classes>`, a human readable string and as a third element a JSON-object containing extra error information,